Skip to Content

 With its bustling harbor, boutique shops, and cute local eateries, this is the perfect stop for anyone who wants to couple unspoiled nature with some awesome creature comforts.

-Lighthouse in distance at Cape Blanco Oregon Coast State Park
+Lighthouse in distance at Cape Blanco Oregon Coast State Park.

 Cape Blanco Lighthouse

+• Hike the trails at Humbug Mountain State Park.
 Humbug Mountain is all about hiking.
 The park is home to one of the highest mountains in the state, offering hikers sweeping views from 1730 feet above the sea.
 There are also thick forests, trickling creeks, sandy beaches, and a cozy campsite for overnight travelers.

-View of the ocean over the forest on the Humbug Mountain Loop Trail viewpoint
+View of the ocean over the forest on the Humbug Mountain Loop Trail viewpoint.

 The Humbug Mountain Loop Trail

-View of beach and sea cliffs at Floras Lake State Park on the Oregon Coast
+View of beach and sea cliffs at Floras Lake State Park on the Oregon Coast.

 Floras Lake State Park—It’s one of our fav places along the Oregon coast!